zanderdk/Minecraft-writeup/README.md

 ![gdb output 2](imgs/gdb_out2.png)

 Whoops we happend to react `malloc_printerr` due to the `prev_inuse` check not passing.
-This is because that we now have expanded the chunk size and doing the consolidation phase checks the previous in use bit for the chunk we are trying to free.
-By inspecting +0x600 further we indeed see only zero's. luckily this es part of `mem[2]` memory so we can fix this.
+This is because we have expanded the chunk size and doing the consolidation phase checks the previous in use bit for the chunk we are trying to free.
+By inspecting +0x600 further we indeed see only zero's.
+This means the size of the next chunk is zero and the 0x600 chunk is not in use.
+It has to be in use otherwise libc will detect it as a double free. luckily this is a part of `mem[2]`'s memory so we can fix this.

 ``` python
 create(0, 0x500, b"A"*0x80)